CAST:

 SPECS:

-AWARDS > MONSTERFEST (Screened as part of the MONSTROUS MONSTER FEST MELBOURNE SHORTS SHOWCASE - Melbourne, Australia) // HAUNTED HOUSE FEARFEST (Nominated for BEST HORROR SHORT - New York City, USA) // A NIGHT OF HORROR (Screened as part of the AUSSIE SHORTS GALA - Sydney, Australia)
+FESTIVALS/AWARDS > Monster Fest (Screened as part of the MONSTROUS MONSTER FEST MELBOURNE SHORTS SHOWCASE - Melbourne, Australia) // Haunted House Fearfest (Nominated for BEST HORROR SHORT - New York City, USA) // A Night of Horror (Screened as part of the AUSSIE SHORTS GALA - Sydney, Australia)

 CONTENT WARNINGS > Graphic violence, Stalking, Gore